bangerth/biharmonic/readme.md

 # Input

-The program reads the parameter values that determine what is to be computed from a file called `biharmonic.prm`.
+The program reads the parameter values that determine what is to be computed from a file called `biharmonic.prm`, located in the directory in which the executable is run.
 This file looks as follows:
 ```
 set Mesh file name                   = ./square_mesh.vtk